2017 FIA World Endurance Championship: Manufacturer championships

-Two manufacturers' titles will be contested, one for LMP1s and one for LMGTEs.
-The World Endurance Manufacturers' Championship is only open to manufacturer entries in the LMP1 category, while the GT World Endurance Manufacturers' Championship allows all entries from registered manufacturers in LMGTE Pro and LMGTE Am to participate.
-The top two finishing cars from each manufacturer earn points toward their total.
+Two manufacturers' titles were contested, one for LMP1s and one for LMGTEs.
+The World Endurance Manufacturers' Championship was only open to manufacturer entries in the LMP1 category, while the GT World Endurance Manufacturers' Championship allowed all entries from registered manufacturers in LMGTE Pro and LMGTE Am to participate.
+The top two finishing cars from each manufacturer earned points toward their total.